DeisherJohn/MyTime/README.md

         This options allows an existing employees information to be updated, this option does NOT adjust employee time logs, only general information.

 - View Employee Log:
-    - This options pulls an employees shift information for a selected time range, this will work with both the employee pin and the admin pin, but only an admin pin can change a time record.
+    - This options pulls an employees shift information for a selected time range, this will work with both the employee pin and the Admin pin, but only an Admin pin can change a time record.
-    - should an record need to be updated, once it has been selected the admin can enter the pin to save any corrected data to the database.
+    - should an record need to be updated, once it has been selected the Admin can enter the pin to save any corrected data to the database.

 - Gen. Single Report:
     - This options allows two report types to be created for a single employee